 Subsequently, you can adjust coaching priorities so that your team members are driven to improve in relevant areas or try new techniques.
 Also, you’ll be able to review reps’ engagement with coaching as it correlates to concrete sales success.
 If they do well with training and coaching but aren’t turning their absorbed knowledge into closed deals, that’s a disconnect you must quickly address.

-Reps who have completed their training, actually made sales and saw success will likely feel emboldened as a result.
+Reps who have completed their sales training, actually made sales and saw success will likely feel emboldened as a result.
 This isn’t always a bad thing, but can sometimes stray into overconfidence.
 That sensation may lead to some resistance to being coached.
 If your sales coaching platform allows for coaching plans to be customized according to individual reps’ specific needs, team members are much less likely to think of coaching as a remedial exercise and will instead view it as a tool to help sales agents help themselves.

 Collaboration is extremely important in sales.
 You can reasonably argue that it’s the most collaborative of the core business processes (the others being lead generation, marketing, production and customer service/account management).
 So, any application used for coaching should be easily integrated with the tools essential to complementary operations.
 Examples can include customer relationship management software, scheduling tools, conferencing solutions and marketing content creation systems.
 From a coaching perspective, the key here is to ensure reps can easily access content and data that’s relevant to the sales skills they need to improve upon.